 Who is Allowed to View and Update Employee Records?
 Document Rights Management

 Document rights management relates to who can access or edit digital employee files.
 When it is managed appropriately it saves HR a lot of time and hassle.
-For example, if an employee or supervisor wants to see someone’s file, it used to take a long time to find the relevant data and arrange time for the relevant people to view the relevant documents.
+For example, if an employee or supervisor wants to see someone’s file, it used to take a long time to find the relevant data and arrange a time for the relevant people to view the relevant documents.
 Not with Personio, though!
 Employees and supervisors can view personnel files autonomously.
 They can even see documents from their PC or smartphone.
 And since Personio’s document rights management complies with data protection requirements, it is really easy to give the right level of access to the right people – and only those people.

 Digital Employee Files and Data Protection: Your Data is Safe in Our Hands